paldhous/ucsc/2017/investigative-policy/md_raw/acquiring-data-raw.md

 ### Download the entire database

 Downloading an entire database, where this is allowed, frees you from the often-limited options given on an online advanced search form: You can then upload the data into your own database software, and query it in any way that you want.
-We will learn how to do this in Week 5.
+We will learn how to do this next week.

 So always look for ways to grab all of the data.
 One trick is to run a search on just the database’s wildcard character, or with the query boxes left blank.
 If you do the latter at ClinicalTrials.gov, for instance, your search will return all of the trials in the database, which can then be downloaded using the options at the bottom of the results page.